 - how you work with the community (either directly or through parish councils and local resilience forums) to improve resilience

 - where you need to access or develop specialist skills to work effectively and in a sustained way with strategic partners

-The Environment Agency’s Working with Others approach, the LGA framework for developing local flood risk management strategies and the Defra guidance on surface water management plans, provide further information on partnerships and stakeholder engagement.
+The Environment Agency’s Working with Others approach and Defra guidance on surface water management plans, provide further information on partnerships and stakeholder engagement.

 Leadership and working in partnership